htrajan/ht-drawsteel/Bestiary/War Dog Subcommander.md

 | Keywords: Magic, Ranged | Type: Maneuver                            |
 | Distance: Ranged 10     | Target: One war dog with a loyalty collar |

-Effect: The target’s loyalty collar detonates, killing them instantly.
+Effect: The target's loyalty collar detonates, killing them instantly.

 **The Iron Saint Does Not Recognize Retreat**